-If your school has a Green Team be sure to link in with them - they might be the key to finding other interested people in your school to help you and they will most likely be those that monitor the three actions once the project is up and running.
+If your school has a Green Team be sure to link in with them - they might be the key to finding other interested people in your school to help you and they will most likely be those that contribute to different Plastic Free projects you decide to take on.
 There's no point in having multiple committees in your school doing similar work - much better to pool your energy and talents!
-You'll need a team of about 3-4 people, and also buy-in from the school principal.
-Assign different roles to each person, including visiting each class, designing a workshop, internal communications in the school, linking with the wider community.
+You'll need a team of 5 people (staff, parents etc), and also buy-in from the school principal.
+Assign different roles to each person, including internal communication in the school, designing a workshop, and linking with the wider community.

 This project will only be a success if it has support from the wider school community, particularly parents and guardians, as they will be involved, for example, in reducing plastic in lunch boxes, and in supporting the children as they spread the message in the wider community.
 Communicate through any and all mediums that the school usually uses, for example the newsletter, website, Whatsapp and Facebook groups.
-In these communications you could include the three actions, any updates on how the school is taking action e.g posters the kids have made, and any results achieved e.g. a reduction the volume of plastics in the bins.
+In these communications you could include a link to the Change by Degrees YouTube channel (so parents can watch the videos with kids at home), any plans the school has to take action, updates on what has happened so far e.g posters the kids have made, and any results achieved e.g. a reduction in the volume of plastics in the bins.

 Once your school is up and running on its path to becoming a Plastic Free School, it's time for you all to become ambassadors in the community!
 There are lots of ways to do this, some ideas are: